Theme

 Where it fits

-This belongs in the GUI-agent and computer-use layer.
+Open it as part of the GUI-agent and computer-use layer.
 It is most relevant for readers comparing desktop control, browser operators, visual interface agents, MCP-connected tools, and multimodal agent stacks rather than simple chat assistants.

 Reporting note